LLM, Master & Diploma – Application Instructions

 It may be sent electronically to firstname.lastname@example.org

-All applicants to the Master degree program must submit official transcripts of a baccalaureate degree.
+All applicants to the Master degree and diploma programs must submit official transcripts of a baccalaureate degree.
 All applicants to the LL.M. degree program must submit official transcripts of a completed JD, LL.B or recognized equivalent law degree.

 Official transcript means: